JohnMunsch/ClearAndDraw/README.md

 ClearAndDraw is a little AngularJS application I whipped up in a few evenings because I happen to like the card and dice game _Marvel Dicemasters: Avengers vs. X-Men_.
 As you enter in information about the cards and dice you have, it saves it in the browser's localStorage.

 It needs a ton more features to be useful, including a central server to which you could save your catalog of info and the ability to create teams of cards and dice for play.
+But even without that it can prove an interesting example JavaScript or AngularJS project from which you can learn or even lift some code.

 ## Installation